 The Australian Tourism Data Warehouse (ATDW) is a central distribution website for the Australian tourism industry, listing product and destination information from all Australian States and Territories.
-All events listed on the ATDW website will appear on various tourism and travel websites around Australia including Tourism Victoria's official consumer website www.visitvictoria.com, regional tourism oganisation's websites including Goulburn River Valley Tourism and Council’s website (to view the events online calendar click here).
+All events listed on the ATDW website will appear on various tourism and travel websites around Australia including Tourism Victoria's official consumer website www.visitvictoria.com and regional tourism organisation's websites.
+They will also appear on Council’s Calendar of Events webpage and in the What’s On Murrindindi e-newsletter.

 - details are entered only once